 We are a full spectrum group who supports new mothers looking into homeschooling, families with homeschooling students, families with special needs students, homeschooling through High School and we support our graduated homeschoolers into their young adult lives.

-Our regular events include Mom’s n Tots Activity Day on the 3rd Thursday each month, held after the 9:30 a.m.
-Mass, and Children’s Adoration on the 2nd Friday each month from 10-11 a.m.
+Our regular events include Mom’s n Tots Activity Day on the 3rd Thursday of the month, held after the 9:30 a.m.
+Mass, and Children’s Adoration on the 2nd Friday of the month from 10-11 a.m.
 Some of our other events include Feast Day parties, field trips, activity days, teas and Mom’s Night Out.

 Little Flowers Girl’s Club